SYMM-IO/docs/hedger_docs/How To Implement Your Own Hedger For SYMMIO.md

 The main connection between PartyA and PartyB is based on onchain contracts.
 Consequently, it is essential for each hedger to be able to monitor requests made by PartyA on the blockchain.
-This can be achieved by utilizing a subgraph or event-listener for example you can see this link https://api.thegraph.com/subgraphs/name/rastegarishirazu/base-result-quote which is a subgraph to SYMMIO test net or using or for event listener using ethers JS (https://docs.ethers.org/v5/api/providers/provider/#Provider--events).
+This can be achieved by utilizing a subgraph or event-listener for example you can see this link [SYMMIO-Subgraph](https://api.thegraph.com/subgraphs/name/symmiograph/symmioanalytics_bnb_8) which is a subgraph to SYMMIO on BSC net or using or for event listener using [ethers-JS](https://docs.ethers.org/v5/api/providers/provider/#Provider--events).
 Moreover, it is imperative for the hedgers to respond to these requests via onchain calls to the SYMMIO core contracts.

 Additional connections are established between PartyA and the hedgers through the front-end interface,